-Numbers say a lot about the effect the Hetrick-Martin Institute has on the lives of our youth — the thousands of meals served, the hundreds who participate in HIV-prevention programs, job-readiness training, and academic support.
+Numbers say a lot about the effect Hetrick-Martin Institute has on the lives of our youth — the thousands of meals served, the hundreds who participate in HIV-prevention programs, job-readiness training, and academic support and the thousands of leaders trained around the world through our Center for LGBTQ Youth Advocacy & Capacity Building.

-- 200 youth participate annually in job-readiness training.
+- 300 youth participate annually in Arts and Culture programming.

 - Close to 100% of HMI youth take part in our innovative Health and Wellness Program, including HIV-prevention.